Purpose of these procedures

 - the inclusion of which would result in the copy being a document:

 - that is exempt for the purposes of Part IV of the Freedom of Information Act 1982; or

 - having, or requiring, a national security or other protective security classification; or

 - containing intelligence information.

 The Investigators must delete from the copy of a report given to the discloser any material which would result in the report contravening a designated publication restriction.

-Any interviews conducted by an Authorised Officer or delegates (including Investigators) should be conducted in private.
+Any interviews conducted by an Authorised Officer or delegate (including Investigators) should be conducted in private.

 Any interviews with the discloser should be arranged so as to avoid the identification of the discloser by other staff of the agency.

 Supervisors, managers and Authorised Officers who seek further advice from the Conduct and Ethics Unit regarding a disclosure must de-identify the information.
 When referring to involved parties they should be referred to as the ‘discloser’ and the ‘subject person’.

 Where an Authorised Officer is required to keep a record under these procedures, the record may be kept in hard copy or in an electronic form or in both.
 Access to these records must be restricted to the Authorised Officers, Delegates (including Investigators) or other employees in the Department who require access in order to perform some function under the PID Act or for the purposes of another law of the Commonwealth (for example, under the Work Health and Safety Act 2011 or the Public Service Act 1999).